 This is an abridged version of a 10,000+ word post which can be read on Oil Drum Europe.
 We hope many will take the time to read the long version.
 Hopefully, these excerpts will give the flavor of the full story.--Gail.

-- Popular Related Tags: roman empire, paleoclimatology, roman warm period, environment/sustainability, main, agriculture, soil, genghis khan, new york city, gupta
+- Popular Related Tags: roman empire, paleoclimatology, roman warm period, environment/sustainability, eroei, europe, resources, decline of the roman empire, methane, medieval warm period

 - Search for "roman empire" on our Eco Web Search